bienflorencia/hotspots-of-change/README.md

 *Florencia Grattarola <a dir="ltr" href="http://orcid.org/0000-0001-8282-5732" target="_blank"><img class="is-rounded" src="https://upload.wikimedia.org/wikipedia/commons/0/06/ORCID_iD.svg" width="15"></a>, Kateřina Tschernosterová, Petr Keil <a dir="ltr" href="http://orcid.org/0000-0003-3017-1858" target="_blank"><img class="is-rounded" src="https://upload.wikimedia.org/wikipedia/commons/0/06/ORCID_iD.svg" width="15"></a>*

-This repository includes the data, code, model and outputs for our work on mapping the temporal change, the areas where gains and losses accumulated for all species (hotspots of change), and calculating the spatial and temporal dissimilarity.
+This repository includes the data, code, model and outputs for our work on mapping the temporal change, the areas where gains and losses accumulated for all species (hotspots of change), and calculating the temporal species turnover and change in spatial turnover.

 ### Species